jesse-ai/docs/docs/docs/strategies/entering-and-exiting.md

 **Return Type**: bool

-What this method is asking you is: Assuming a open position order has already been submitted but _not executed yet_, should it be cancled?
+What this method is asking you is: Assuming an open position order has already been submitted but **not executed yet**, should it be canceled?

 ::: tip
 After submitting orders for opening new positions either you'll enter a position immediately with a market order, or have to wait until your limit/stop order gets filled.
 This method is used for the second scenario.